awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-migrating-service-interruption.md

-# Migrating with Service Interruption<a name="amazon-mq-migrating-service-interruption"></a>
+# Migrating to Amazon MQ with Service Interruption<a name="amazon-mq-migrating-service-interruption"></a>

 The following diagrams illustrate the scenario of migrating from an on\-premises message broker to an Amazon MQ broker in the AWS Cloud with service interruption\.

 **Important**
 This scenario requires you to point your producer to your Amazon MQ broker's endpoint *before* you do the same for your consumers\.
 This sequence ensures that any messages in a FIFO \(first\-in\-first\-out\) queue maintain their order during the migration process\.
-If you're not concerned about message ordering, follow the steps in [Migrating without Service Interruption](amazon-mq-migrating-no-service-interruption.md)\.
+If you're not concerned about message ordering, follow the steps in [Migrating to Amazon MQ without Service Interruption](amazon-mq-migrating-no-service-interruption.md)\.

 | On\-Premises Message Broker | Migration to Amazon MQ with FIFO \(Ordered\) Queues |